Deploying Rapidflare

 |---|---|---|

-When someone clicks the button, the Embed SDK updates query parameters on your buttonClickUrl: it removes any existing prompt, autoSubmit, and aiModeConfig keys, then sets the values below.
-(These are query parameter names on the opened URL, not init() option names.)
-This matches how Rapidflare’s embed widget behaves.
+When someone clicks the button, the Embed SDK updates query parameters on your ctaUrl: it removes any existing prompt, autoSubmit, and aiModeConfig keys, then sets the values below. (aiModeConfig is a legacy URL query parameter name kept for backward compatibility on destination pages—it is not the modern display field in init().
+These are query parameter names on the opened URL, not init() option names.)

 | Query parameter | When set | Purpose |